HVAC companies backed up for weeks as people call to have air conditioning fixed

 “I was glad that they were available earlier because it was scheduled for Wednesday,” Swinehart said.

-Dan’s opens at 8 am, and McDowell tells me they get calls ten minutes before they open and the calls keep coming all day.
+Dan’s opens at 8 am, and McDowell tells me they get calls 10 minutes before they open and the calls keep coming all day.